sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-transform/mutators.md

 However, if you do return a value with a JavaScript mutator, it must be a string.
 If a JavaScript mutator returns a non-string value (an array, object, integer, or Boolean), an error is recorded in the [Sensu backend log][20].

-JavaScript mutators can include environment variables, and the environment variables will be made available to the mutator's global environment.
+JavaScript mutators can use dynamic runtime assets as long as they are valid JavaScript assets.

 Secrets are not available to JavaScript mutators.
 JavaScript mutators cannot look up events from the event store.

 ### JavaScript mutator eval attribute